 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against LivePerson, Trinseo, and Edgio and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of LivePerson, Inc. (NASDAQ: LPSN), Trinseo PLC (NYSE: TSE), and Edgio, Inc. (NASDAQ: EGIO).
+NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of LivePerson, Inc. LPSN, Trinseo PLC TSE, and Edgio, Inc. EGIO.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: May 10, 2022 - March 16, 2023